 Hoop wreaths provide a beautiful, more modern take on the wreaths you're used to seeing throughout the seasons.
-So rather than dishing out a chunk of money for a pre-made one, we have your guide to making one yourself.
+So rather than dishing out a chunk of money for a pre-made one, we have the guide to making one yourself.

 We love our real plants more than anything here at The Spruce, but this project uses faux flowers and greenery.
 Not only will it be better for your seasonal allergies, but the fake blooms will allow you to keep your wreath for years to come, rather than a week.

-- 3 filler flower sprigs
+- 3 Filler flower sprigs

-- 2 pieces of greenery
+- 2 Pieces of greenery

-- 1 main flower
+- 1 Main flower

 While we've demonstrated how to make a springtime hoop wreath, this method will allow you to easily and effortlessly create an arrangement, no matter the season or botanical materials you use.